vital-xvv/Mail-Sender-Microservice/README.md

 # Running integrational tests

 ### **Caution!
-To run integrational tests of the application make sure you have running instances of Elasticsearch and RabbitMQ microservices on your local machine on special porst specified in application-test.yml file whether in Docker or as standalone apps**.
+To run integrational tests of the application make sure you have a Docker environment installed on your local machine to create testcontainers**.